 Leonard Zon received his MD degree from Thomas Jefferson University.
-He completed an internship and residency at New England Deaconess Hospital and a fellowship at the Dana-Farber Cancer Institute.
+He completed an internship and residency at New England Deaconess Hospital and a fellowship at Dana-Farber Cancer Institute.
 Dr. Zon is a Howard Hughes Medical Institute Investigator.